About the Library

-Welcome to the Fleet Library at RISD.
-We are now in our twelfth year in this library space; over this time, not only have we enjoyed providing collections, services and instruction, we have also hosted a wonderful array of exhibits, programs and events.
-At the same time we substantially increased our online presence with an ever larger range of digital resources from ebooks and articles to digital images —and even a library-sponsored student podcast, now in its third year.
+Welcome to the Fleet Library at Rhode Island School of Design.
+As one of the marquee destinations on the RISD campus, we are proud to provide collections of distinction, highly sought-after services and instruction, and a wonderful array of exhibitions, programs and events.
+At the same time we are increasing our online presence with an ever-larger range of digital resources from ebooks and articles to digital images —and even a library-sponsored student podcast, now in its third year.
 We strive to provide collections and resources that represent diverse creative practice, past and present.

 firstname.lastname@example.org | 401 709-5909